abread/cnv/README.md

 The instrumented webserver will be in `radarscanner/build/distributions/radarscanner-1.0-SNAPSHOT.zip`.

+Note: building the project is not a requisite to build packer images: they do it for you.

 ## Subproject overview
 - radarscanner - The radarscanner web service
 - wsinstrumenter - The radarscanner web service instrumenting code (BIT bytecode manipulation)